vEnhance/web.evanchen.cc/input/coursework.md

 ---

-During math classes, I like to LaTeX notes to these classes in real time.
-On this page, I've included copies of notes to current and past courses.
+This page contains notes I typed in classes I've taken.
 Currently, I live-TeX notes using latexmk and a heavily modified Vim editor.
 (For details on the technical setup, see [the corresponding FAQ](faq-latex.html#L-11).)
 Since these notes are written _during_ class, it is quite likely that they contain typos.